 In Windows 10, the default web browser is Microsoft Edge, the latest browser developed by Microsoft.
-However, even if Edge brings many new features and improvements when compared to Microsoft's previous browser - Internet Explorer - you still may want to change your default browser to another one, which you're already accustomed to.
-Whether you like Mozilla Firefox, Google Chrome, Opera, Internet Explorer, Edge or any other web browser out there, setting any of them as default in Windows 10 is rather easy and, depending on the method you choose, it's also more or less a fast process.
+However, even if Edge brings many new features and improvements when compared to Microsoft's previous browser - Internet Explorer - you may still want to change your default browser to another one, which you are already using.
+Whether you like Mozilla Firefox, Google Chrome, Opera, Internet Explorer, Edge or any other web browser out there, setting any of them as default in Windows 10 is rather easy and, depending on the method you choose, it is also more or less a fast process.

 1. Change your default browser from the Settings app in Windows 10

 Then, when the Settings app opens, go to Apps.

 Next, click or tap Default apps in the menu on the left.
 Now, on the right side of the window, scroll down and look for a section called Web browser.
 As you may notice, this section displays the web browser that is currently set as the default on your Windows 10 device.
 If you already have other web browsers installed, you can set any of them as default from here.
 To do that, press on your current default Web browser, which in our case is Microsoft Edge.